Town of Qualicum Beach to sell more than $5M in real estate - BC Local News

 Though the town has identified other properties it could sell, it won’t be disclosing those.
 That’s at least in part because the town does not know what each property will sell for, and so does not look to divulge the rest of its list if those properties do not in fact need to be sold, said Heather Svensen, the town’s corporate administrator.

-The town has also put out a Request for Proposals (RFP) from real estate professionals “that wish to list a portfolio of town-owned assets.”
+The town has also put out a request for proposals from real estate professionals “that wish to list a portfolio of town-owned assets.”

 The deadline for proposal submission is Thursday, July 26 at 4 p.m.
 Those interested can contact Svensen at 250-738-2207, or by email via hsvensen@qualicumbeach.com.